 Group or ungroup objects

-Grouping two or more objects in Microsoft Expression Blend creates a new layout panel and places those objects within that layout panel.
+Grouping two or more objects in Blend for Visual Studio 2012 creates a new layout panel and places those objects within that layout panel.
 Placing two or more objects together in a layout panel enables you to easily select, move, and transform the group as if the objects in that group were one object.
 Grouping is also useful for identifying objects that are related to each other in some way, such as the various buttons that make up a navigation element.
 When you ungroup objects, you are simply deleting the layout panel that contained the objects.

 Select the objects that you want to group.